 “Our men were all behind trees but there wasn’t a tree left for me.
 I just sat in the mud and used my rifle.
 When I seed a German, I jes’ tetched him off,”

 Time and again York would yell out, “Come down”, after shooting an enemy soldier.
 It was an invitation for the Germans to surrender.

 The Germans then sent a bayonet-charge of seven men after York which he resisted with his revolver.
 He shot those farthest away first, their bodies forming a line down the hillside.
 York later said if he had shot the ones nearest him first, the others may have panicked and taken shelter closer to him which could have made his position impossible to defend.

 The battle continued until a German officer blew a whistle of surrender.
-York maintained his position as German after German rose, unbuckled munition belts, and trod down the hillside.
+York single handedly led to the allied victory that day, maintaining his position as German after German rose, unbuckled munition belts, and trod down the hillside.

-Although the other seven Americans were penned down by gunfire and could not aid York in his battle, they were able to assist him by watching his flank.
+Although the other seven Americans were penned down by gunfire and could not aid York in the battle, they were able to assist him by watching his flank.